veexer/Junior-task/README.md

 5. Index.js - added BrowserRouter, Switch and Route from React router to allow accessing my-profile via url /my-profile
 6. FetchComponent.js - created getData function calling GitHub API, profile picture url added to local storage, executed on componentDidMount();
-added conditional rendering based on in the local storage data (whether picture url is available) and added a placeholder (getData is on setTimeout 1000 so that you can see the doggo), added <h1> welcoming the user based on component state added FetchGit component from FetchComponent.js to my.profile.js to render alongside the header
+added conditional rendering based on in the local storage data (whether picture url is available) and added a placeholder (getData is on setTimeout 1000 so that you can see the doggo), added an element welcoming the user based on component state added FetchGit component from FetchComponent.js to my.profile.js to render alongside the header